resistance22/PySortVisualizer/README.md

 A Sorting Algorithm Visualizer written in Python for educational purpose.

 ## Installation & Usage
-You need to have tk installed on your machine.
+You need to have python-tk installed on your machine.

-After Installing tk on your computer then:
+After Installing python-tk on your computer then:
 ```
 pip install requirements.txt
 python3 GUI.py